European Train Control System: Denmark

-As of May 2025, full implementation is expected in Jutland by 2027 and everywhere else by 2033.
+As of May 2025, full implementation is expected in Jylland by 2027 and everywhere else by 2033.

 In December 2008: In Denmark, plans were announced in for the conversion of its entire national network to Level 2.
 This was necessitated by the near obsolete nature of parts of its network.
 The total cost of the project is estimated at €3.3 billion, with conversion beginning in 2009 and projected for completion in 2021.
 Denmark has decided to drop its older ATC, which will reach its end of life between 2015 and 2020, switching the network of 2100 km to ETCS.
 The S-train network in Copenhagen will use the Siemens TrainGuard system.
 Two suppliers will equip the rest of the country to Level 2 with an option for Level 3 (ERTMS Regional) in rural parts.
 Implementation will be between 2014 and 2018.
 Denmark will be the first to introduce GPRS support on its network by 2017.
 Hence Banedanemark is driving this development with other ETCS users in Europe that has led to the inclusion in B3R2 in late 2015.
 Due to complexity the completion date was moved by two years to 2023, especially for testing in the S-train network, while the equipment of the first three main lines will be done in 2018.

-In November 2017: Further delays of the complete roll-out from 2023 to 2030 were announced.
-The following dilemma has appeared: ETCS must be introduced before electrification.
+In November 2017: Further delays of the complete roll-out from 2023 to 2030 were announced, as the following dilemma appeared: ETCS must be introduced before electrification.
 Electrification must be introduced before new trains are obtained.
 New trains must be purchased before ETCS is introduced.
 Because the old signalling system was not built compatible with electrification, and many components (which often have to be developed anew and be certified) must be replaced to make them compatible, expensive and time-consuming and fairly meaningless if it shall soon be replaced by ETCS.
-Diesel trains must mainly be custom-made and are expensive (like IC4) because of little demand in Europe, and DSB wants to have electric trains for the future.
+Diesel trains must mainly be custom-made and are expensive (like the IC4) because of little demand in Europe, and DSB wants to have electric trains for the future.
 But most lines are not electrified yet.
 The plan was to fit the existing old diesel trains such as IC3 with ETCS, but that has proven difficult, since they are not well documented because various ad hoc spare parts have been fitted in various ways and other problems.
 Furthermore, the new Copenhagen–Ringsted high-speed line was planned for opening in 2018 with ETCS only, creating a deadline, but there is a decision to introduce old signalling there, and delay ETCS roll-out for several years (still the dilemma must be solved by fitting ETCS into the trains).

 In September 2022: The roll-out proceeds according to the delayed plan; some lines in the Jutland peninsula have been successfully converted and the goal of complete roll-out in 2030 is confirmed.